Wrongful Death by Police

 Those who have suffered the loss of a loved one and are able to prove it was due to an officer's negligence or willful disregard for the law may also be able to file a civil lawsuit for wrongful death, lost companionship, pain and suffering, and other damages.

 Since officers are routinely placed in dangerous situations and often must make split-second decisions about whether to use deadly force, risking their own lives in the process, courts have a difficult task in determining liability when things go wrong.

 The following information provides an overview of wrongful death by police claims.

 When someone dies because of the negligence or intentional act of another, surviving family members may claim monetary compensation for their loss in a wrongful death lawsuit.
 While claims against other private citizens or non-governmental entities are typically filed in state court, claims of wrongful death by police or other peace officers (including prison guards) may be filed in federal court if there were constitutional violations.

-Some cities, on behalf of their respective police departments, zealously defend such claims of wrongful death, while others are quick to settle in the interest of minimizing bad publicity.
-Plaintiff attorneys generally prefer to have these cases tried in federal courts, since they are considered less partial.
+Some cities, on behalf of their respective police departments, zealously defend such claims of wrongful death.
+Others are quick to settle in the interest of minimizing bad publicity.
+Plaintiff attorneys generally prefer to have these wrongful death cases tried in federal courts since they are considered less partial.

 Damages and Settlement Amounts

 Damages and settlement amounts vary quite a bit from one jurisdiction to the next.
 A year-long investigation of fatal police shootings in 2015 by The Washington Post found that settlements ranged from $7,500 to $8.5 million, with a median settlement amount of $1.2 million.
 The investigation also concluded that families collected substantially more money by settling before trial; that families settling after a criminal trial received $500,000 on average; and that suits against individual officers were exceedingly rare.